 What if it’s too difficult to brush?

 If you have arthritis, you may find it difficult to brush and floss.
-Ask your Dr. Ashley Covington for ways to overcome this problem.
+Ask your dentist for ways to overcome this problem.
 Certain dental products are designed to make dental care less painful for arthritis sufferers.
 Try using a battery operated toothbrush with a large handle.
 These toothbrushes can help by doing some of the work for you.

 What are the signs of oral cancer?

 Oral cancer most often occurs in people over 40 years of age.
 Contact Lowcountry Family Dentistry immediately if you notice any red or white patches on your gums or tongue, sores that fail to heal within two weeks, or an unusual hard spot on the side of your tongue.
 Oral cancer is often difficult to detect in its early stages, when it can be cured easily.
-Dr. Covington can perform a head and neck exam to screen for signs of cancer.
+Dr. Covington can perform a oral cancer screening to check for signs of cancer.